joewil08/p2p-file-synchronization-group-3/README.md

     Remove user from trusted list of peers

+ Folder Subscription Feature:
+	As a peer, you can share any folder to the network for other people to subscribe to As a peer, you can subscribe to any folder that is shared across the network Once you subscribe to a folder, any changes that a peer that is subscribed to that folder makes, the changes will reflect on your machine and you will receive the latest version of the files.

   Deregister/Exit:

     Broadcasts a message to notify peers that you are leaving the network